How one woman found solace in exercising and coaching

 coaches to get that further push.

-The functional fitness mentality is being one as a group and promoting a supportive environment that motivates your peers.
+The functional fitness mentality is being one as a group and promoting a supportive environment that motivates each other.

 U.S. Army Staff Sgt.
 Noel Diaz, an instructor at the Defense Information School on Fort Meade, Maryland, loves this motivational atmosphere.